TingtingSsl2/scRNA-seq/03_Convert bcl to fastq.md

 A sample sheet (SampleSheet.csv) records information about samples and the corresponding index adapters.
 The bcl2fastq2 Conversion Software uses this information to demultiplex and convert BCL files.
 For most runs, a sample sheet is optional.
-The default location is the root output folder, but you can use the command --sample-sheet to specify any CSV file in any location.
+The default location is the root output folder, but you can use the command `--sample-sheet` (bcl2fastq2, use `--csv=` to specify if using cellranger mkfastq) to specify any CSV file in any location.
 When a sample sheet is not provided, the software assigns all reads to the default sample Undertermined_S0.

 **Codes:**